commaai/calib_challenge/README.md

 ------
 - Keep the goal and evaluation script in mind, creative solutions are allowed.
 - Look at plots of your solutions before submitting.
-- The dataset is tiny, use ML with caution.
+- The dataset is tiny, use caution if using ML.

 <s> $500 Prize </s> CLAIMED